 There are two types of ETS reversal operations, and neither offers close to any kind of guarantee of a successful outcome.
 The first concerns the reversal of an ETS operation during which the T-2 thoracic ganglion was cut or cauterized or resected and thereby permanently destroyed.
 This reversal procedure is fairly complex and does not actually entail a rebuilding of the permanently destroyed T-2 ganglion since that is not feasible with current technologies.
 Only three surgeons around the world have sufficient experience in performing this type of reversal operation.
 Since all three of these surgeons have different techniques, and since two of them are probably past retirement age, the future of these reversal techniques looks bleak.
 This second type of ETS reversal operation involves the removal of clamps that have been used to crush a ganglion (T-2 or T-3 or T-4).
 Most surgeons today prefer clamping during ETS over cutting or cauterizing or resecting.
 Theoretically, this clamp removal reversal operation has a higher chance of success if the clamps are removed within a few months after being affixed.
 However, even if removed on the same day as the original ETS surgery, there is no guarantee of a successful reversal (see further below for more on that).

-Several surgeons have been offering an experimental nerve reconstruction ETS reversal surgery at the cost of $20,000 or more the last I checked.
+Several surgeons have been offering an experimental nerve reconstruction ETS reversal surgery at the cost of $20,000 or more the last time I checked.
 This "reconstruction" surgery does not rebuild the destroyed T-2 ganglion.
 Rather, it is an attempt to somehow transmit signals from the lower ganglions to the palms, face and so on by bypassing the destroyed T-2 ganglion.
-As of 2009, Timo Telaranta of Finland seemed to be the most experienced at this in terms of number of patients treated thus far using sural nerve graft transplant from the ankle to the sympathetic chain.
-Rafael Reisfeld in California uses a slightly different technique from Telaranta, so is in effect the most experienced at his technique.
-Chien-Chi Lin of Taiwan has a totally different technique from Reisfeld or Telaranta, and since there are so many dis-satisfied patients in Taiwan, Lin could now be more experienced than Reisfeld or Telaranta.
-There are also a number of surgeons such as a Dr. Nath and teams in Korea and Japan that are trying newer methods, and I recommend keeping track at the following reversals forum.
+As of 2009, Dr. Timo Telaranta of Finland seemed to be the most experienced at this in terms of number of patients treated thus far using sural nerve graft transplant from the ankle to the sympathetic chain.
+Dr. Rafael Reisfeld in California uses a slightly different technique from Dr. Telaranta, so is in effect the most experienced at his technique despite treating fewer patients than the latter.
+Dr. Chien-Chi Lin of Taiwan also has a totally different technique, and since there are so many dis-satisfied patients in Taiwan, Dr. Lin could now be more experienced than Dr. Telaranta.
+There are also a number of surgeons such as a Dr. Rahul Nath and teams in Korea and Japan that are trying newer reversal methods, and I recommend keeping track of developments at the following ETS reversals forum.

 Some very useful links to find out more about ETS reversal surgeries:

-Lin's reversal surgery description and photos on his website at bottom
+Archive of Lin's nerve graft reversal surgery description with photos on bottom.

 Check out the Hyperhidrosis Forum for hyperhidrosis treatments other than endoscopic thoracic sympathectomy frequently to learn about what nonsurgical treatment (or combination of treatments) other hyperhidrosis sufferers are benefiting from.
 Take your time and conduct ample research before deciding to get ETS surgery and then potentially having to get this expensive potentially useless reversal operation.